 - Senile nails: As you age, the nails become brittle, develop ridges and separation of the nail layers at the end of the nail.
-Try to avoid cleaning solutions, and don't soak the nails in water.
+To avoid this, try to clean solutions, and don't soak the nails in water.

-- Whitish or yellowish nails due to onycholysis.
+- Whitish or yellowish nails can occur due to onycholysis.
 This means separation of the nail from the nail bed.
 The color you see is air beneath the nail.
 The treatment is to trim the nail short, don't clean under it, polish if you want to hide the color, and wait two to three months.

 - Red or black nails due to a hematoma, or blood under the nail, usually occur from trauma (like whacking yourself on the thumb with a hammer).
 The discolored area will grow out with the nail and be trimmed off as you trim your nails.
 If you have a black spot under your nail that was not caused by trauma, you may want to see a dermatologist to make sure it is not melanoma.

 - Green nails can be caused by Pseudomonas bacteria, which grow under a nail that has partially separated from the nail bed.
 The treatment is to trim the nail short every four weeks, don't clean it, polish if you want to hide the color, and wait two to three months.
 It is also advised to avoid soaking the nail in any sort of water (even if inside gloves) and to thoroughly dry the nail after bathing.
 If the problem continues, there are prescription treatments that your doctor may try.